Asymptotic Network Independence in Distributed Stochastic Optimization for Machine Learning: Introduction: Distributed Optimization and Its Limitations

-There is one scenario which avoids the pessimistic discussion above: when the underlying graph is an expander, the associated spectral gap is constant (see Chapter 6 of \cite{durrett2007random} for a definition of these terms as well as an explanation).
-In particular, on a random Erdos-Renyi random graph, the quantity $p(n)$ is constant with high probability (Corollary 9, part 9 in \cite{nor}).
-Unfortunately, this is a very special case which will not occur in geographically distributed systems.
-By way of comparison, a random graph where nodes are associated with random locations, with links between nodes close together, will not have constant spectral gap and will thus have $p(n)$ that grows with $n$ (Corollary 9, part 10 of \cite{nor}).
-The Erdos-Renyi graph escapes this because, if we again associate nodes with locations, the average link in the E-R graph is a ``long range'' one connecting nodes that are geographically far apart.
-By contrast, graphs built on geographic nearest-neighbor communications will not have constant spectral gaps.
+There are some scenarios which avoid the pessimistic discussion above: for example, when the underlying graph is an expander, the associated spectral gap is constant (see Chapter 6 of \cite{durrett2007random} for a definition of these terms as well as an explanation), and likewise when the graph is a star graph.
+In particular, on a random Erd\H{o}s-R\'{e}nyi random graph, the quantity $p(\mathcal{G})$ is constant with high probability (Corollary 9, part 9 in \cite{nor}).
+Unfortunately, these are very special cases which may not always be realistic.
+A star graph requires a single node to have the ability to receive and broadcast messages to all other nodes in the system.
+On the other hand, an expander graph may not occur in geographically distributed systems.
+By way of comparison, a random graph where nodes are associated with random locations, with links between nodes close together, will not have constant spectral gap and will thus have $p(\mathcal{G})$ that grows with $n$ (Corollary 9, part 10 of \cite{nor}).
+The Erd\H{o}s-R\'{e}nyi graph escapes this because, if we again associate nodes with locations, the average link in such a graph is a ``long range'' one connecting nodes that are geographically far apart.
+It is a consequence of Cheeger's inequality that graphs based on connecting nearest neighbors (i.e., where nodes are regularly spaced in $\mathbb{R}^d$ and each node is connected to a constant number of closest neghbors) will not have constant spectral gap.